jina-ai/docs/chapters/traversal.md

 Each Jina Document (potentially) consists of a list of *chunks*.
 A single chunk is a small semantic unit of a Document, like a sentence or a 64x64 pixel image patch.

 In practice, chunks correspond to a certain level of granularity, for example a paragraph or a sentence.
-A chunk also allows you to search for a section of the document, for example an image followed by a paragraph of text.
+A chunk also allows you to search for a section of the Document, for example an image followed by a paragraph of text.
 These are use cases that are more common than you might think.

 [//]: # (The original link below does not make sense any more)
 [//]: # (https://hanxiao.io/2020/11/22/Primitive-Data-Types-in-Neural-Search-System/)